 Given the emphasis on the wool trade, it is unsurprising to find that Flemish merchants were particularly successful in London.
-However, a dispute between England and Flanders in the 1270s provided opportunities to Italians and the Hanseatic League.
+However, a dispute between England and Flanders in the 1270s provided opportunities for Italians and the Hanseatic League.
 Trade with the Italians included the selling of sugars and spices in this country by pepperers and the export of wool to them.
 Note: a pepperer was a spice merchant and the Company of Grocers was at one time known as the Company of Pepperers.
 The Italians also became important as bankers who could provide loans, particularly after the Jews were expelled from England by Edward I in 1290.

 The fortunes of alien merchants tended to seesaw.
 To a degree, their success depended on the king and his need for their money, as the following examples demonstrate.

-Edward II’s troubles led him to exploit anti-alien feeling when he ordered that no man of English birth who followed any craft be admitted to the freedom of the city except on the security of six men of that craft.
+Edward II’s troubles led him to exploit anti-alien feeling when he ordered that no man who followed any craft be admitted to the freedom of the city except on the security of six men of that craft.
 However, his eventual need for alien money to fund the struggle with his wife Isabella and her lover Mortimer in the 1320s drove Londoners to side with them, the ultimate winners in the struggle.

 Edward III was a strong king who brought stability which was good for London.
-However, his need for alien money to help finance the Hundred Years War led to them having a free rein again, which naturally upset Londoners.
+However, his need for alien money to help finance the Hundred Years War led to them having a freer rein again, which naturally upset Londoners.

 By the 15th century, aliens made up 2-4% of London’s population.
 They comprised mainly Flemish and other Lowlanders, plus Germans and Italians, with a high concentration of them residing in Southwark.